TX to Ae

 This type of transformation can be achieved using both conventional and transmission-line transformers; but transmission-line transformers are to be preferred on the grounds of efficiency, bandwidth, and freedom from core-saturation effects.
 Any transformer included in a matching unit will also normally carry out a balanced to unbalanced load transformation if required, i.e., the transformer is also the balun.

-Dr Jerry Sevick, W2FMI (see references [1] - [8]) has described highly efficient wideband toroidal cored baluns and ununs, with impedance ratios of 1:1, 4:1, 9:1 and 16:1 (i.e., turns ratios of 1:1, 2:1, 3:1 and 4:1), and slightly less efficient intermediate ratios.
-When feeding a dipole antenna, a 1:1 balun is normally used, but other ratios can be convenient for shifting awkward impedances into different parts of the Z-plane.
+Dr Jerry Sevick, W2FMI (see references [1] - [4]) has described highly efficient wideband toroidal cored baluns and ununs, with impedance ratios of 1:1, 4:1, 9:1 and 16:1 (i.e., turns ratios of 1:1, 2:1, 3:1 and 4:1), and slightly less efficient intermediate ratios.
+When driving a centre-fed wire antenna, a 1:1 balun is normally used, but other ratios can be convenient for shifting awkward impedances into different parts of the Z-plane.

 Thus we are free to move anywhere in the Z-plane, but constrained in terms of the paths that can be taken.
-In order to work-out which operations should be used, we will consider the problem backwards by observing the attributes of the target impedance, i.e., 50+j0 W:
+In order to work-out which operations should be used, we can consider the problem backwards by observing the attributes of the target impedance, i.e., 50+j0 Ω:

-The first point to note is that the target impedance, 50+j0 W, lies on the 50W constant resistance line.
-An initial impedance Z which does not lie on this line can always be brought on to it by moving it around a circle of constant conductance, i.e., by placing a reactance in parallel with it.
-An intermediate impedance which lies on this line can always be brought to 50+j0 by placing a reactance in series with it.
+The first point to note is that the target impedance, 50+j0 Ω, lies on the 50Ω constant resistance line.
+An initial impedance Z that does not lie on this line can always be brought on to it by moving it around a circle of constant conductance, i.e., by placing a reactance in parallel with it.
+An intermediate impedance that lies on this line can always be brought to 50+j0 by placing a reactance in series with it.
 Therefore impedance matching can always (in principle) be carried out in a two-step operation.

-The constant conductance circle on which 50+j0 W lies is known as the 20mS constant conductance circle (i.e., 20 milli-Siemens or 1/50 Siemens).
-Its radius 1/2G=25W, and its centre lies at the point 25+j0 W. It crosses the resistance axis at 0 and at 1/G=50W.
+The constant conductance circle on which 50+j0 Ω lies is known as the 20mS constant conductance circle (i.e., 20 milli-Siemens or 1/50 Siemens).
+Its radius 1/2G=25Ω, and its centre lies at the point 25+j0 Ω. It crosses the resistance axis at 0 and at 1/G=50Ω.

-If an initial impedance has a resistive component of less than 50W, it can always be manipulated onto the 20mS constant conductance circle by placing a reactance in series with it.
-An intermediate impedance which lies on the 20mS circle can then always be brought to 50+j0 by placing a reactance in parallel with it.
+If an initial impedance has a resistive component of less than 50Ω, it can always be manipulated onto the 20mS constant conductance circle by placing a reactance in series with it.
+An intermediate impedance that lies on the 20mS circle can then always be brought to 50+j0 by placing a reactance in parallel with it.

 The diagram immediately shows why controversies exist over the choice of best general purpose matching network.
 The reason is that there isn't one.
 All of the popular matching networks will do the job however, provided that there is sufficient adjustment to force the initial impedance into a different region.
 For example, region E might be a job for a T-match tuner with the antenna-side capacitor set to maximum.
-If we must use a p-match however, we can use the load-side capacitor to swing the impedance around through region F and then on to hit the 50W line in the -jX zone.
-The required strategies for matching any impedance with various popular types of ATU will be discussed in detail shortly.
+If we must use a π-match however, we can use the load-side capacitor to swing the impedance around through region F and then on to hit the 50Ω line on the -jX side.
+The required strategies for matching any impedance with various popular types of AMU will be discussed in detail shortly.
 The network for region D incidentally, indicates that an antenna presenting an impedance in this zone may be used with a series loading coil.
 This should not be surprising given that region D is associated with electrically short antennas.

 Not shown on the diagram is the fact that a step-down transformer can be used to shift impedances A and B into region E, and impedances C and D into region F; i.e., for an antenna system, the input impedance of which varies widely with frequency, knowledge of the Z-plane region is helpful in determining when to use a transformer, or more particularly, when to substitute a 1:1 balun or unun for one of a different ratio.

-A straw poll of HF radio operators will reveal that most claim to have ATU adjustment strategies which work for them, but that no single procedure emerges as the best method.
-There is a very good reason for this, which can be identified from the preceding information; which is that the optimum adjustment strategy depends on the region of the Z-plane in which the load impedance lies.
-If we can determine the Z-plane region, we can immediately determine the adjustment which gives the most efficient route to the desired matching point.
+A straw poll of HF radio operators will reveal that most claim to have matching adjustment strategies that work for them, but that no single procedure emerges as the best method.
+There is a very good reason for that, which can be identified from the preceding information; the point being that the optimum adjustment strategy depends on the region of the Z-plane in which the load impedance lies.
+If we can determine the Z-plane region, we can immediately determine the adjustment that gives the shortest (and therefore, arguably, the most efficient) route to the desired matching point.

 It should be obvious by now, that the ability to assign a load impedance to a region of the Z-plane will greatly assist the matching process.
 How to do so becomes clear when the electrical attributes of the six regions are tabulated thus: